 Accordingly, aspects of algorithmic decision-making and how its further development, refinements, manifestations, growing reliance on – application of, will likely impact, what I refer to as the three pillars of intangible assets, i.e., intellectual, relationship, and structural capital.
 When intangible assets are effectively developed, monitored, safeguarded, coordinated, and exploited, they can, and routinely do, create value, generate new sources of revenue, and produce sustainable and sector specific competitive advantages.

-In a computer science context, Pedro Domingos describes, in his book titled ‘The Master Algorithm’, that an algorithm is “a sequence of instructions telling a computer what to do when’.
-And, Domingos says, ‘algorithms are reducible to three logical operations’, i.e., (1.) and, (2.) or, and (3.) not.
+In a computer science context…Pedro Domingos describes, in his book titled ‘The Master Algorithm’, that an algorithm is “a sequence of instructions telling a computer what to do and when to do it’.
+Domingos says, ‘algorithms are reducible to three logical operations’, i.e., (1.) and, (2.) and (3.) or not.

 Focus #2 – Assessing and valuing algorithmic decision-making…

-Michael D. Moberly December 7, 2017 St. Louis email@example.com ‘Business Intangible Asset Blog’ since May 2006 ‘where one’s attention span, intangible assets and solutions converge’! https://kpstrat.com/blog
+Michael D. Moberly December 7, 2017 St. Louis email@example.com ‘The Business Intangible Asset Blog’ since May 2006 ‘where one’s attention span, intangible assets and solutions converge’! https://kpstrat.com/blog